oreillymedia/production-resources/styleguide/index.md

 <p>Do not use a hyphen between an adverb and the word it modifies.
 So, “incredibly wide table” rather than “incredibly-wide table.”</p>
 </li>
 <li>
-<p>Unless part of a proper noun, close up words with the prefixes “multi,” “pseudo,” “non,” “sub,” and "co" (e.g., “multiusers,” “pseudoattribute,” “nonprogammer,” “subprocess,” "coauthor").</p>
+<p>Unless part of a proper noun, close up words with the prefixes “micro,” “meta,” “multi,” “pseudo,” “re,” “non,” “sub,” and "co" (e.g., “multiusers,” “pseudoattribute,” “nonprogammer,” “subprocess,” "coauthor").
+Any exceptions will be noted in the word list below (e.g., "re-create").</p>
 </li>
 <li>
 <p>Avoid using the possessive case for singular nouns ending in “s,” if possible.
 So, it’s “the Windows Start menu,” not “Windows’s Start menu.”</p>